Sorceremist/Sorceremist/README.md

 - I’m currently working on developing a Discord Bot.
 - I'm currently learning about JavaScripts and C++.
-- Fun Fact: I'm a huge fan of Star Wars!

 📍 Link for my other Social Medias: https://beacons.ai/xazsl